Utilityman/CardinalConnect/README.md

 [Maybe check out this project with a similar (if not the same) fundamental structure](https://github.com/MillerIntern/MillerRebuilt)

-Lastly, if you have any other questions feel free to contact and of the previous developer.
+Lastly, if you have any other questions feel free to contact and of the previous developer~~s~~.